mirumee/ariadne-website/docs/file-uploads.md

 }
 ```

 > You are not required to use the `Upload` scalar implementation provided by Ariadne.
-You can implement your own if you wish to, so you can (for example) support file literals as base64 data or such.
+You can implement your own if you wish to, so you can (for example) support file literals as base64 data.

 ## Implementation differences